royastik27/royastik27/README.md

 -->

-🤵 I’m a student of Computer Science and Engineering at Islamic University (currently at 3rd year).
+🤵 I’m a student of Computer Science and Engineering at Islamic University (currently at final year).
 :blue_heart: I love competitive programming and web developing.
 🔭 I’m currently working on MERN stack.
 🌱 I’m currently learning advance DSA and acquiring in-depth knowledge of MERN.